IntersectMBO/plutus/docs/plutus-core/ast-analysis.md

 Variables, lambda abstractions and applications account for about 80% of the nodes in the ASTs, with type-level abstraction and application forming 17-22%.
-The remaining types of terms (constants, application of built-in functions, the `error` term, and the type-level `iwrap` and `unwrap` operations) are quite negligible in comparison, accounting for only 2-3% of nodes between them.
+The remaining types of terms (built-in constants, built-in function names, the `error` term, and the type-level `iwrap` and `unwrap` operations) are quite negligible in comparison, accounting for only 2-3% of nodes between them.
 The figure for built-in functions is misleading however: it appears that the PlutusTx compiler wraps each built-in function in a lambda expression and then uses that to apply the function indirectly whenever it is required.
 Thus potentially expensive built-in functions may be applied much more often than the bare figures suggest.
 No attempt was made here to track how many indirect calls to built-in functions were made.

 There are significant numbers of names in the AST, which currently contain quite a lot of information including human-readable names.
 As